OCHA-DAP/hdx-scraper-climada/README.md

 hdx-climada create_dataset --indicator=$CLIMADA_INDICATOR --hdx_site=$HDX_SITE --live
 ```

-The bulk properties of the datasets, built in GitHub Actions with the exception of flood:
+The bulk properties of the datasets built in GitHub Actions, with the exception of flood, based on the original HRP country builds are as follows:

 |Indicator	|Size/MB|	Runtime	|Date range|
 |-----------|-------|---------|----------|